marekhudyma/marekhudyma.github.io/_posts/2019-01-01-java-9-new-features.md

 CompletableFuture<T> completeAsync(Supplier<? extends T> supplier, Executor executor) CompletableFuture<T> completeAsync(Supplier<? extends T> supplier)
 ```
-The difference between this two overloaded methods is the existence of the second argument, where the Executor running the task can be specified.
+The difference between these two overloaded methods is the existence of the second argument, where the Executor running the task can be specified.
 If none is provided, the default executor (returned by the defaultExecutor method) will be used.

 ### delay